CyberArchitect777/hackathon3-byte-to-eat-project/README.md

 - A public facing area showing all reviewed takeaways as this is not applicable to our project idea.
 - Email / reset password login as the development of this feature requires an email server and is beyond the scope of this project.

-A Google document was set up to share and discuss ideas (https://docs.google.com/document/d/1tP5J2UAh9JbXni9sQfab1tEwxLOkr21A9vTms7MyAY4).
-A Miro Board (https://miro.com/app/board/uXjVKpKknpw=/) was also established for the same reason.
+A [Google document](https://docs.google.com/document/d/1tP5J2UAh9JbXni9sQfab1tEwxLOkr21A9vTms7MyAY4).
+A [Miro Board](https://miro.com/app/board/uXjVKpKknpw=/) was also established for the same reason.
 A screenshot of this board can be seen below.

 ![image](https://github.com/user-attachments/assets/e97bbda1-9818-4b91-af25-67fdccdd7ed0)